external-mirrors/pleroma/docs/development/setting_up_pleroma_dev.md

-# Setting up Pleroma dev
+# Setting up a Pleroma development environment

 Pleroma doesn't *just* work when running local.
 Mostley this is because you probably won't be running over https locally.
 The following should help you to get started.